Introducing the 4 financial statements

 If not broken out into the statement of owner equity, the balance sheet outlines:

-The balance sheet also contains the necessary information to conduct ratio analysis.
-This can help stakeholders better understand company operations and performance.
+The balance sheet also provides the necessary information to conduct ratio analysis.
+This helps stakeholders better understand company operations and performance.

 The statement of owner's equity (statement of retained earnings)